 The same method can be used with a fax machine or computer.
 Online bulletin boards are another hybrid method.
 Respondents are recruited, screened, and instructed by phone and then respond online – often to comments by other respondents as well as survey questions.

 A number of factors will determine the type of survey you choose to conduct.
 Among the most important factors are how best to communicate with respondents (collect the best information), length and complexity of survey instrument, sample size, timing, and budget.

 Computer/Online Surveys.
-Here is a very general approach to determine what type of survey will best meet your needs.
+Here is a very general approach to determining what type of survey will best meet your needs.